caido/documentation/src/reference/features/proxy/match_replace.md

 # Match & Replace

-The `Match & Replace` tab allows you to define match and replace rules using HTTPQL and Regex syntax.
+The `Match & Replace` tab allows you to define match and replace rules using HTTPQL and regex syntax.
 These rules can be used to automate the modification of requests and responses as they pass through the proxy.

 Match & Replace rules can be organized into `Collections`, which allows you to group rules however you see fit.
 For example, you can create a Collection to group header rules, user authorization rules, etc. - making testing against certain elements a seamless process.